localizely/intl_utils/README.md

   main_locale: en # Optional.
 Sets the main locale used for generating localization files.
 Provided value should consist of language code and optional script and country codes separated with underscore (e.g. 'en', 'en_GB', 'zh_Hans', 'zh_Hans_CN').
 Default: en
   arb_dir: lib/l10n # Optional.
 Sets the directory of your ARB resource files.
 Provided value should be a valid path on your system.
 Default: lib/l10n
   output_dir: lib/generated # Optional.
 Sets the directory of generated localization files.
 Provided value should be a valid path on your system.
 Default: lib/generated
+  nonnull_of_function: false # Optional.
+If set to true, the result of S.of(context) and S.current will be non nullable.
+This is done by casting the value away from nullability, which can lead to errors when localization is missing.
+Default: false
   use_deferred_loading: false # Optional.
 Must be set to true to generate localization code that is loaded with deferred loading.
 Default: false
   localizely: # Optional settings if you use Localizely platform.
 Read more: https://localizely.com/flutter-localization-workflow
     project_id: # Get it from the https://app.localizely.com/projects page.